esy/esy/docs/how-it-works.md

 This step crawls the sandbox's lockfile and linked packages and read them into `BuildManifest.t`.

-This graph has package metadata at nodes and edges are instances of dependency relations between packages.
-The dependency relation is defined by the following fields in a package's manifest:
+Node of this graph are package metadata.
+Edges are instances of dependency relations between packages.
+The dependency relations are defined by the following fields in a package's manifest:

 - `"dependencies"`